-The BBC aired an excellent six part series on India recently.
-The other night we watched part two, The story of India (part 2).
+The BBC aired an excellent six part series on India.
+The other night we watched Part 2.
+(See, BBC The story of India (Part 2).
 The first half hour retells the life of Buddha.
 Incorporating present day video footage of India with the story makes this telling especially good.
 The end of the segment stood out to me.
 To quote:

 His disciples could not bear to let him go.
 Buddha replied, “What more do you want of me?
 Ask no more of me.
 I have made known the teaching.
 You are the community now.
 I’ve reached the end of my journey”.
-His last words then, before he passed, “All created things must pass, strive on diligently”.
+His last words before he passed were, “All created things must pass, strive on diligently”.

 “All created things must pass, strive on diligently” parallels chapter 33…

-In my view, the actual intention of both Buddha and Jesus was to help people refocus on their culture’s universal spiritual core, not to become as ‘gods’ themselves.
-The Buddha’s teaching, expresses the core teaching of the Bhagavad Gita, albeit more succinctly and rationally I suppose.
-The same with the Old Testament and Jesus.
+In my view, the actual intention of both Buddha and Jesus was to help people refocus on their culture’s universal spiritual core, not to become as gods themselves.
+The Buddha’s teaching expresses the core teaching of the Bhagavad Gita, albeit more succinctly and rationally.
+The same is true of the Old Testament and Jesus.
 You could say Buddha and Jesus updated and consolidated those ancient messages to fit the times.
-Alas, their simple and straight-forward re-teachings were soon dogmatized, watered down, homogenized to the lowest common denominator.
+Alas, their simple and straightforward teachings were soon dogmatized, watered down, and homogenized to the lowest common denominator.
 That sounds a lot like entropy at work — or is it entropy at rest?
 Anyway, it is naturally so! (buddha on his death bed)

 It may be hard to appreciate how profoundly the times were a-changing back then.
-Looking back, it all can blend together as ‘ancient history’.
+Looking back, it all can blur together as ‘ancient history’.
 Living through the times would have been otherwise.
 Notably, the introduction of efficient iron smelting and iron fabrication into tools of agriculture and war had a revolutionary impact on daily life.
-Curiously, I sense the harnessing of electricity, begun a century ago and continuing through computers and such today, is having a similar world-shattering impact on humanity’s ‘way of life’.
-And, I imagine we’ve seen only the beginning of the ‘electric age’.
+Interestingly, I sense the harnessing of electricity, beginning in the 19th Century and continuing through computers today, is having a similar world-shattering impact on humanity’s way of life.
+In addition, I imagine we’ve entered only the beginning stages of the Electric Age!